MileHacker Logo

 Tourist Visa & Process

 Most nationalities require a visa for Nepal.
-You obtain this entry visa: upon arrival at Tribhuvan International Airport (TIA) in The kathmandu valley, at various land border crossings, or in advance from Nepalese diplomatic missions.
-Visa On Arrival (VOA) is available for citizens of many countries, including USA, Canada, UK, Australia, EU nations, and others.
+You obtain this visa: upon arrival at Tribhuvan International Airport (TIA) in Kathmandu, at various land border crossings, or in advance from Nepalese diplomatic missions.
+Visa On Arrival (VOA) is available to citizens of many countries, including USA, Canada, UK, Australia, EU nations, and others.
 Indian citizens do not require a visa.

 Required Documentation

 Passport valid for a minimum of six months beyond your intended stay.
 Bring one recent passport-sized photograph (2x2 inches) with a white background.
-Visa application costs are: 15 days: US$30; 30 days: US$50; 90 days: US$125, payable in major convertible currencies.
+Visa fees are: 15 days: US$30; 30 days: US$50; 90 days: US$125, payable in major convertible currencies.
 No separate entry fees apply beyond the visa fee.
 No specific licenses for Bandipur itself.
-Always check Online application portal for updated guidelines.
+Always check Online application portal for current guidelines.

 Helpful Visa Resources